Evanfeenstra/helix/README.md

 ### configuring helix

 Helix can be configured with environment variables.
-If running locally, siply make a `.env` file and fill in the following values:
+If running locally, simply make a `.env` file and fill in the following values:
 ```
 DATABASE_URL = ***